top of page

 Town of Clemenceau

 Clemenceau was originally named Verde.
 It was founded in 1917 by James Douglas as a company town to house workers for his nearby United Verde Extension (UVX) copper smelter.
 Since other towns by the same name already existed in Arizona, the post office requested the name be changed.
-It was renamed Clemenceau after French Premier, Georges Clemenceau, a good friend of Douglas.
+It was renamed Clemenceau after the French Premier, Georges Clemenceau, who was a good friend of Douglas.

 In addition to houses for the workers, the town offered a company store, clubhouse with tennis courts, bank, boarding house, drugstore, gazebo, and a fine school, which also served children of nearby Cottonwood.